Irish central bank says lenders may need to increase provisioning

 The bigger-than-expected drop in the bank's capital ratio followed a review of the entire banking sector.
-Allied Irish Banks (ALBK.I) and permanent tsb IPM.I said they exceeded the minimum capital requirements, without giving details.
+Allied Irish Banks and permanent tsb said they exceeded the minimum capital requirements, without giving details.

 "Uncertainties remain about whether banks are sufficiently provisioned to cope with the outstanding stock of distressed loans," the central bank said in its biannual macro-financial review.